How File Processing Works

 Server-assisted tools

-Some tools, especially AI-assisted workflows like summarize and translate, use server-side request handling.
-Those tools can send file contents or extracted text to a Filechanges server route in order to generate a result.
+Some tools, including AI-assisted workflows, OCR, real office conversion, and PDF password operations, use server-side request handling.
+Those tools can send file contents or rendered page images to a Filechanges server route in order to generate a result.

-In the current app code, those requests are processed for the active response and the extracted text is passed to a locally hosted AI runtime in the server environment.
-The app does not intentionally save uploaded files as permanent stored files by default.
-If you require a strictly browser-only workflow, use the local tools or the offline summarizer mode instead of the server-assisted AI tools.
+In the current app code, those requests are processed for the active response and should delete temporary working files after completion.
+If you require a strictly browser-only workflow, use the local tools instead of the server-assisted conversion, OCR, password, or AI tools.

 Security and deletion details